 Phi Theta Kappa chapters are strongly encouraged to participate in service related to their Honors in Action project.
 A strong commitment to service has always been a major focus of Phi Theta Kappa.

-Current service projects include:
+Past service projects include:

 - Adopt-a-Road.
 Sigma Zeta has adopted 30th Avenue in front of Lane Community College.
 We will clean the road at least once per term.

 - SOLV's Fall and Spring Fall Creek Cleanup